 GET YOUR FREE PRINTABLE

-Add more protein in your diet to lose belly fat
+Add more lean protein in your diet to lose weight

 Including plenty of good quality protein in your diet will not only help with weight loss but will help slow muscle loss.